Thanaka: Application, style and properties

-Thanaka cream has been used by Burmese men, women, and children (especially women as make-up) for over 2,000 years.
+Thanaka cream has been used by Burmese men, women, and children (especially women as makeup) for over 2,000 years.
 It has a fragrant scent somewhat similar to sandalwood.
 The creamy paste is applied to the face in attractive designs, the most common form being a circular patch on each cheek, nose, sometimes made stripey with the fingers known as thanaka bè gya, or patterned in the shape of a leaf, often also highlighting the bridge of the nose with it at the same time.
 It may be applied from head to toe (thanaka chi zoun gaung zoun).

 Apart from cosmetic beauty, thanaka also gives a cooling sensation and provides protection from sunburn.
 It is believed to help remove acne and promote smooth skin.
 It is also an anti-fungal.
+Researchers have suggested Marmesin is the primary compound responsible for ultraviolet (UV) protection.

-Marmesin has been proposed to be the principal UV blocking agent.
-A study was conducted in 2010 by the Chulalongkorn University in Bangkok and the University of London.
-Thanaka bark is antioxidant, anti-inflammatory and absorbs UV rays.
-The research additionally revealed that Thanaka inhibits tyrosinase, the enzyme that triggers melanin synthesis and impacts pores and skin discolouration.
+A 2010 study conducted by the Chulalongkorn University in Bangkok and the University of London found that thanaka bark has antioxidant and anti-inflammatory properties while also absorbing UV radiation.
+The research additionally revealed that Thanaka inhibits tyrosinase, an enzyme that triggers melanin synthesis and affects pores and skin discolouration.